Traditional English Summer Village Fetes in the West Country

 Have you seen ferret racing before?
 Take a look, it’s great fun.

-Of course there’s often minor falling outs over the planning “but we’ve always done it that way” as a new committee member suggests an improvement, or panic on the day at the realisation that everyone assumed someone else was arranging some vital element of the event.
-Fortunately I’ve been busy being a school governor for the last 6 years and have successfully side stepped joining one of these committees!
+If you have the time to spare you will be most welcomed to help.
+Of course there’s often minor falling outs over the planning “but we’ve always done it that way” as a new committee member suggests an improvement.
+There will be panic on the day at the realisation that everyone assumed someone else was arranging some vital element of the event.

-Anyway back to the point of this post – I want to help advertise what’s left of these summer extravaganzas for 2016 and one more that has come to my attention that is not actually a village fete but a summer fair for a very worthy local organisation.
+Anyway back to the point of this post – I want to help advertise some of these summer extravaganzas.
+Also local to me is one not actually a village fete, but a summer fair for a very worthy local organisation.

 Munchkins Miniature Shetland Pony Summer Fair

-Set up three years ago and now with Charitable status, Munchkins rescues abandoned, abused and neglected Shetland ponies to a sanctuary in East Devon.
+Set up in 2013, Munchkins rescues abandoned, abused and neglected Shetland ponies to a sanctuary in East Devon.
 It’s heart breaking to hear some of the circumstances that these adorable little animals find themselves in and you really have to wonder that humans can be so cruel.

 Thanks to the amazing commitment of Tammy who started the rescue centre and Claire, along with their families and a fantastic group of volunteers (more always needed if you have any spare time), the charity currently has 27 ponies in its care.